sz16900/private-events/README.md

 ## Running Server

-* Go to main folder: cd private-events
+* Go to main folder: cd private-events.
-* On terminal, type rails server
+* On the terminal, type rails server .
-* Go ahead and open up your favorite Browser and type address prompted by termial (i.e: localhost:3000)
+* Go ahead and open up your favorite browser and type address prompted by the terminal (i.e: localhost:3000).
-* Pro tip: If you want to checkout the list of users, go ahead and type localhost:3000/users in your Browser search bar
+* Pro tip: If you want to check out the list of users, go ahead and type localhost:3000/users in your Browser search bar.

 ---